Starwarsfan2099/starwarsfan2099.github.io/_posts/2021-02-23-millionaire-calculator.md

 Operation in manual mode and electric mode is very similar.
 If manually using the crank, the button on the multiply lever must be pressed, then the crank knob can be lifted and the crank rotated.
 The multiplier button can be released once the crank has begun turning.
 If the button is held, the machine can continuously be cranked.

-If the machine is to be used in motorized mode, first the handle must be removed. **THIS IS IMPORTANT.** If not, the crank handle lock will stop the machine, most likely kicking the drive belt off of the motor.
-But, it's a lot of force and you don't want the possibility of damaging any parts.
+If the machine is to be used in motorized mode, first the handle must be removed and placed in the lid. **THIS IS IMPORTANT.** If not, the crank handle lock will stop the machine, most likely kicking the drive belt off of the motor, but, it's a lot of force and you don't want the possibility of damaging any parts.
 Once the handle is removed, turn the motor on via the switch.
 The motor will turn on and continuously runs until turned off.
 The button on the multiplier lever is used to cycle the machine.

 ### Addition